saylesss88/nix-book/src/nix/hardening_networking.md

 }
 ```

+- Above, we have a local DNS proxy that encrypts and forwards queries.

 ```bash
 # You should see that dnscrypt-proxy chooses the Server with the lowest initial latency
 sudo systemctl status dnscrypt-proxy2